m2dsupsdlclass/azure-deployment/README.md

     git clone https://github.com/m2dsupsdlclass/lectures-labs

-Ensure that you have no jupyter running on port 8888 on your local laptop, then open a ssh tunnel to your Azure VM:
+Then open a ssh tunnel to your Azure VM on port 9999:

     ssh -L 9999:localhost:9999 username@ip-address

-Alternatively use PuTTY to setup a ssh tunnel on port 8888 both on your local machine and the remote Azure VM.
+Alternatively use PuTTY to setup a ssh tunnel on port 9999 both on your local machine and the remote Azure VM.

 Then on the VM (preferably under a `tmux` session), `cd` into the folder